Graduate Diploma of Digital Law

 Acquire a thorough understanding of the digital revolution in the 21st century.

-The course comprises 48 points structured into two parts: Part A. Core legal study (24 points) and Part B. Advanced legal knowledge (24 points).
+The course comprises 8 units structured in two parts: Part A. Core legal study and Part B. Advanced legal knowledge.
 Students who have previously studied law may enter the course at six points throughout the year, and will not be required to complete the introductory unit ‘Foundations of law in the digital world’.
 Students without a law background will complete the introductory unit and may only enter the course in March, July or October.

 Part A. Core legal study: 3 units